 Community Engagement, Mobilization, and Facilitation.
-Successful applicants will demonstrate how they have worked to engage and mobilize neighborhood residents in the past to implement projects, programs, or activities that addressed health or health-related issues (i.e. the social determinants of health).
+Successful applicants will demonstrate how they have worked to engage and mobilize neighborhood residents in the past to implement projects, programs, or activities that addressed the social determinants of health.
 A new Community Collective that does not have a significant history of working together should describe the combined experience of the members that are part of the group and why they are suited to work together to engage and mobilize their neighborhood.
 Successful applicants must clearly articulate how their proposed community engagement method(s) will meaningfully involve community members.
-Applicants are encouraged to utilize multiple methods across the continuum of community engagement (Appendix G).
+Applicants are encouraged to utilize multiple methods across the continuum of community engagement (Appendix F).